ibraheemdev/boxcar/README.md

 A concurrent, append-only vector.

-The vector provided by this crate suports concurrent `get` and `push` operations.
+The vector provided by this crate supports concurrent `get` and `push` operations.
 All operations are lock-free.

 ## Examples